liangjingyang/aque_db/README.md

-AQUEDB: A simple key-value DB abstraction for web game
+AQUEDB: A simple key-value DB abstraction for webgame or others
 ===========================================================
 Inspired by boss_db https://github.com/evanmiller/boss_db